Macgie29/uDacity_DS_Nanodegree/Project 2/workspace/README.md

 # Disaster Response Pipeline Project

+### Summary

+This Project is part of Data Science Nanodegree Program by Udacity.
+The initial dataset contains pre-labelled tweet and messages from real-life disaster.
+The aim of the project is to build a Natural Language Processing tool that categorize messages.

+The Project is divided in the following Sections:

+Data Processing, ETL Pipeline to extract data from source, clean data and save them in a proper databse structure Machine Learning Pipeline to train a model able to classify text message in categories Web App to show model results in real time.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.